lancedb/lancedb/docs/src/hybrid_search.md

 results = table.search("flower moon", query_type="hybrid").to_pandas()
 ```

-By default, LanceDB uses `LinearCombinationReranker(weights=0.7)` to combine & Rerank the results of semantic and full-text search.
-You can customize the hyperparameters, use a different re-ranker or write your own custom re-ranker.
-Here's how you can use any of the available re-rankers:
+By default, LanceDB uses `LinearCombinationReranker(weights=0.7)` to combine and rerank the results of semantic and full-text search.
+You can customize the hyperparameters as needed or write your own custom reranker.
+Here's how you can use any of the available rerankers:

 ### `rerank()` arguments